This article is part of a larger series on How to Do Payroll.

 Different Ways to Pay Employees in Hawaii

-Pay cards can be a great option for employees who don’t have traditional bank accounts.
+Pay cards can be a great option for employees without traditional bank accounts.
 If you’re interested in providing pay cards as an option to your employees, check out our guide to the best pay card providers for more information.

 Hawaii Pay Stub Laws